Bassen-Kornzweig syndromeAbetalipoproteinemia; Acanthocytosis; Apolipoprotein B deficiency

 - Stool sample analysis

-Genetic testing may be available for mutations in the MTP gene.
+Genetic testing may be available for mutations in the MTTP gene.

 Linoleic acid supplements are also recommended.